 Moreover, the Das Court observed that the Illinois Administrative Code (56 Ill.
 Adm.
 Code 300.450), broadly defines the term “agreement” under the Wage Act, and states: “‘Agreement’ means the manifestation of mutual assent on the part of two or more persons.
 An agreement is broader than a contract and an exchange of promises or any exchange is not required for an agreement to be in effect.
 An agreement may be reached by the parties without the formalities and accompanying legal protections of a contract and may be manifested by words or by any other conduct, such as past practice.
 Company policies and policies in a handbook create an agreement even when the handbook or policy contains a general disclaimer such as a provision disclaiming the handbook from being an employment contract, a guarantee of employment or an enforceable contract.
 While a disclaimer may preclude a contract from being in effect, it does not preclude an agreement by two or more persons regarding terms set forth in the handbook relating to compensation to which both have otherwise assented.
 An agreement exists even if does not include a specific guarantee as to the duration of the agreement or even if one or either party reserves the right to change the terms of the agreement.”

-The Seventh Circuit in Das emphasized even though a contact may have disclaimers indicating the employer has discretion, “[u]nder Illinois law, every contract has at least one limit—to perform within the bounds of “good faith and fair dealing.”
+The Seventh Circuit in Das emphasized even though a contract may have disclaimers indicating the employer has discretion, “[u]nder Illinois law, every contract has at least one limit—to perform within the bounds of “good faith and fair dealing.”
 Das, 2024 U.S. App.
 LEXIS 25209, *11.
 Accordingly, the Court in Das held that the “disclaimer language alone in the written plan does not preclude [the employer’s] agreement to pay [the employee] under the plan’s terms.
 Das, 2024 U.S. App.
 LEXIS 25209, *13.

 In the end, the Seventh Circuit in Das reversed the decision of the federal district court which had dismissed Das’ Wage Act claim against his employer and remanded the case back to the federal district court where Mr. Das will be allowed to pursue his claim for the unpaid incentive compensation.